pravinsah/gee_temp/README.md

 # gee_temp
-sample to display json data in Angular 6
+It has been developed in Angular 6

+Currently it is using Array Object to list the data.

 Project Setup :
 1. install nodeJs 8+